Property Management Fees in Phoenix

 How Much Do Property Managers Charge in Phoenix?

-Most Phoenix property management companies charge 8–11% of the monthly rent for a single-family home or small rental, plus a leasing fee of 50–100% of the first month's rent when placing a new tenant.
-For multifamily communities, pricing usually shifts to a per-door model of roughly $65–$150 per unit per month, with rates dropping as unit count grows.
+Most Phoenix property management companies charge 8-11% of the monthly rent for a single-family home or small MULTIfamily property, plus a leasing fee of 50-100% of the first month's rent when placing a new tenant.
+For larger MULTIfamily communities, pricing is often quoted as a percentage of collected rent (commonly 5-9%), though some companies still use a flat per-door model instead.

 Here is what those numbers look like in practice, and the extra fees you should ask about before signing a management agreement.